Pilliod et al. v. Monsanto Co.

 Leading Roundup Litigators Win $2 Billion Jury Verdict for Third Roundup Cancer Case

 Alva and Alberta Pilliod v.
 Monsanto Co.
-(Case No. RG17862702, JCCP No. 4953) was the first Roundup non-Hodgkin lymphoma lawsuit to go to trial against Monsanto and the first from the California Roundup Judicial Council Coordination Proceedings (JCCP) to go to trial.
+(Case No. RG17862702, JCCP No. 4953) was the third Roundup non-Hodgkin lymphoma lawsuit to go to trial against Monsanto and the first from the California Roundup Judicial Council Coordination Proceedings (JCCP).
 Hundreds of lawsuits filed in California state courts were consolidated in the Roundup JCCP before Judge Winifred Smith for the Superior Court of Alameda County.

 The first Monsanto Roundup trial, Dewayne “Lee”Johnson v.
 Monsanto Co., resulted in a $289.2 million groundbreaking jury verdict on August 10, 2018.
 The judge later upheld the jury’s verdict but reduced the punitive damages award, bringing the total award to $78.5 million.
 The verdict was later reduced to $20.5 million.
 The second case, Edwin Hardeman v.
 Monsanto Co., resulted in an $80 million jury verdict against the agrochemical company on March 27, 2019.
 The judge later reduced Mr. Hardeman’s verdict to $25.2 million.
 Monsanto (now part of Bayer) appealed and then lost its appeal in the Ninth Circuit in May 2021 and in August 2021, appealed to the U.S. Supreme Court (SCOTUS).
 SCOTUS declined to hear Monsanto’s appeal in June 2022, allowing the Pilliods’ final judgment to stand at $87 million.

 - Quick link to Pilliod trial transcripts

 - Quick link to Pilliod trial exhibits